wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 ## The Plants 🌿

-For such a small space, I have 16 varieties of plants in various levels of maturity (and health 😌) :
+For such a small space, I have 15 varieties of plants and trees at various levels of maturity (and health 😌) :

 1. Several banana trees (technically a [herb](https://www.wikiwand.com/en/Banana))
 2. Pomegranate tree